matthew-lim-matthew-lim/tinder-bot/README.md

 Looking for a working API was quite difficult because most of them are outdated, and Tinder keeps changing the API (eg. Using `protobuff` insteam of `json`).

 After finding a working API, it should be smooth sailing.

+### Notes from later

+Need to make usage like relaunching easier through smoother processes.
+When the `x-auth-token` expires, this requires the bot to be reset with the new `x-auth-token`.
+Catching an expired `x-auth-token` and relaunching should be smoother.
+I think fully automating the `x-auth-token` regeneration process is a bit difficult though.

+The documentation on Tinder api endpoints (eg. `https://api.gotinder.com/v2/auth/login/facebook`) isn't very good.
+Theoretically, automated login without SMS should be possible with Facebook because doing it this way is an automated way to retrieve the `x-auth-token`.
+At the moment it is quite hard due to the little documentation and the endpoints being constantly updated.
+From what I could gather, the `https://api.gotinder.com/v2/auth/login/facebook` endpoint takes a `token` and `facebook_id`.
+The `token` is retrieved from a facebook auth endpoint (I am not sure what the endpoint URL should be).
+The `facebook_id` is retrieved from something like `"https://graph.facebook.com/me?access_token=" + {access_token}` where `access_token` is the same as `token` that was supposed to be retrieved earlier.